 “Hemi!
 You brought us up in the ditch of a wave!
 We’re going over!”

 The port wall became the ceiling.
-The boat was rolled over 90 degrees on its side by being caught in the wrong part of a huge wave.
-It kept rolling even past 90 degrees.
+The boat was rolled over ninety degrees on its side by being caught in the wrong part of a huge wave.
+It kept rolling.
 Captain Percy crashed into the starboard wall.
 Hemi put one arm out to brace himself, and the other arm against Bastian to brace him.
 Hemi’s enormous strength rippled through his body and held the two men firmly in place at their control stations, defying gravity.
-From every deck of the boat came the shifting, crashing sound of previously carefully stowed objects falling hard against the starboard side that was now acting as the temporary deck.
+From every deck of the boat came the shifting, crashing sound of once carefully stowed objects falling hard against the starboard side that was now acting as the temporary deck.

 As on all ships, the crew generally kept objects secured by strap or rail against the roll of the vessel.
 This both kept things from falling out of place with the normal motion of the boat, and on a submarine prevented a falling object from potentially making enough noise to give their position away on sonar.
-But objects were secured against maybe a 20 degree roll, not a 90 degree roll.
+But objects were secured against maybe a twenty-degree roll, not ninety.
 At that angle nearly everything in the boat found itself yanked free by the malevolent hand of gravity.

 The lights blinked a few times and then shorted out as bilge water made its way to places it did not belong.
 A few moments later the control room and sonar compartment were lit with the harsh white glare of the battery-backup emergency floodlights.